engineyard/ey-docs/pages/deploy-node.md

     ```

 2. Write your application in `app.js` or `server.js`.
-    If you don't have an application, try the "node-simple-example" example application.
+    If you don't have an application, try the "node-simple-example" application.

 3. Test your application locally.